What is PEX Piping and is it Right For Your Home?

-PEX piping, also known as cross-linked polyethylene, is a form of tubing that is increasingly being used in commercial and domestic piping systems, for heating and cooling, and insulation for high-voltage electrical cables.
+PEX piping, also known as cross-linked polyethylene, comes from different production methods (such as the Peroxide method), and is a form of plumbing tubing that is increasingly being used in commercial and domestic piping systems, for heating and cooling, and insulation for high-voltage electrical cables, even potable water systems.
 It has become one of the biggest plumbing revelations since the invention of the flush toilet.
-PEX pipes are being used to replace copper in many plumbing applications, with some estimates placing PEX piping as the dominant method of carrying water into buildings in the next 10 years.
+PEX pipes are being used to replace copper in many plumbing applications, with some estimates placing PEX piping and PEX plumbing as the dominant method of carrying hot water and cold water into and throughout buildings in the next 10 years.

 With a 40% annual rate of growth, it comes as no surprise that plumbers are talking PEX.
 Plumbers are always seeking better and more efficient ways to transport water into homes, and as technologies change, plumbers are using this technology to the benefit of their clients.